-

 To what degree is conditionality an accepted market feature on acquisitions?

-In private M&A transactions, conditionality is a common feature, with material adverse change (MAC) clauses, requisite regulatory approvals, and the obtaining of all licenses and permits critical for the operation of the target business typically requested by the buyer as conditions precedent to completion.
+In private M&A transactions, conditionality is a common feature between the parties.
+The Buyer commonly incorporates several conditions precedent that must be satisfied before completion occurs, such as, material adverse change (MAC) clauses, requisite regulatory approvals to ensure all necessary governmental authorizations are secured, and the obtaining of all licenses and permits critical for the operation of the target business.
 Additionally, merger control clearance has become increasingly significant at the deal structuring stage, as market participants become more accustomed to the legal requirements following the full implementation of the merger control regime in Thailand.

 In public M&A transactions, while parties may set conditions for a voluntary tender offer, a mandatory tender offer is typically unconditional.
 Conditions for launching a voluntary tender offer usually include approval from relevant regulatory authorities, the offeror’s board of directors or shareholders, securing relevant third-party consents, and/or obtaining financing from the bank.
 Following the full implementation of the merger control regime and the increase in high-profile public M&A transactions in Thailand, merger clearance in voluntary tender offers has received more attention.
 Provisions related to a material adverse change (MAC) clause may also be included as a condition to the acquisition.